gracklewontsing/javascript-quickguide-wallpaper/README.md

 - Explore the [Vue Docs TypeScript Guide](https://vuejs.org/guide/typescript/overview.html#project-setup) for tips on using TypeScript with Vue.

 Enjoy learning JavaScript while keeping your desktop lively!

+## To Do
+- [ ] Add more tips and frameworks.
+- [ ] Implement wallpaper customization interactivity for wallpaper engine.
+- [ ] Implement background image support.
+- [ ] Implement capability to add custom languages and tips from wallpaper engine presets (pending investigation).
+- [ ] Implement more lightweight visual effects and animations.
+- [ ] Implement transparency, blur, and corresponding support for wallpaper engine.